pencer-io/pencer-io.github.io/_posts/2020-06-04-ctf-htb-haircut.md

 ![haircut](/assets/images/2020-06-04-21-28-52.png)

-Haircut is rated medium, although compared some of other boxes it is relatively simple.
+Haircut is rated medium, although compared some other boxes it is relatively simple.
 It's main purpose is to demonstrate the problem with unsanitsed user inputs for CURL arguments.
 Skills required are basic knowledge of Linux, and enumerating ports and services.
-Skills learned are command injections and exploit software vulnerabilities to escalate to root.
+Skills learned are command injections and exploiting software vulnerabilities to escalate to root.

 <!--more-->